 SITTING on the shores of the Adriatic Sea, Dalamtia is winning thousands of holidaymakers every year.

-In this south-west corner of Croatia, the main city of Split is the gateway for sun seekers who sail out to the pretty islands of Hvar, Brač and Vis for their holidays.
+The main city of Split is the gateway for sun seekers who sail out to the islands of Hvar, Brač and Vis.

-Yet it seems an unfortunate name, conjuring up an idea of a place divided.
-At one end of Split sits the palace built for Diocletian, the Roman emperor in the second century.
+In English, Split is an unfortunate name, conjuring up an idea of a place divided and perhaps it is.
+At one end there’s the grand palace built for Diocletian, the Roman emperor in the second century.

 At the other, is an area known as Split 3, home to the concrete blocks of the Communist Empire.